ddev/ddev/docs/users/developer-tools.md

 http://mysite.ddev.local:8036
 ```

-If you use [Sequel Pro](https://www.sequelpro.com/) for macOS, run `ddev sequelpro` within a project folder, and Sequel Pro will launch and load the database for that project.
-Sequel Pro is a free open source database browser for macOS.
+If you use the free [Sequel Pro](https://www.sequelpro.com/) database browser for macOS, run `ddev sequelpro` within a project folder, and Sequel Pro will launch and access the database for that project.

 ## Using Development Tools on the Host Machine